 OpenLearn is the UK’s largest online resource of free university learning materials, containing over 1,000 free courses enjoyed by over 95 million users since launch.
 Established by a donation from the William and Flora Hewlett Foundation in 2006, it now averages 1 million visitors per month.
 It is a confidence building space for those who can’t afford education, and a ‘try before you buy’ space for those who are making decisions about what to study.
 Most importantly it’s a place that inspires first steps into learning with topical videos, interactive games, quizzes and articles.

 The OU has stepped beyond providing its own courses for free and now provides a true innovation platform which helps others do the same.
-OpenLearn Works is the sister site to OpenLearn and provides a way for people to build and present their own, free educational courses, empowering anyone and everyone to be open.
+OpenLearn Create is the sister site to OpenLearn and provides a way for people to build and present their own, free educational courses, empowering anyone and everyone to be open.

-With increasing demands for more open/free education, through OpenLearn Works, we now want to support colleges and universities in Ghana, Nepal and elsewhere deliver quality education to those who would otherwise be excluded.
+With increasing demands for more open/free education, through OpenLearn Create, we now want to support colleges and universities in Ghana, Nepal and elsewhere deliver quality education to those who would otherwise be excluded.
 We want to make sure our partners, especially the excluded, have access to the same high quality tools the OU has – as well as best advice about how to make a great, engaging and rewarding learning experience.

 For an additional £200k we could provide 40 extra courses from the OU or 5 specially made courses each year on OpenLearn.
-With an extra £300k we could provide significant usability and feature enhancements to OpenLearn and OpenLearn Works (and we would be happy to supply a ‘wish list’ of features we would like to develop on request).
+With an extra £300k we could provide significant usability and feature enhancements to OpenLearn and OpenLearn Create (and we would be happy to supply a ‘wish list’ of features we would like to develop on request).